section-engineering-education/engineering-education/articles/data-structures-python-part-3/index.md

 - More Stack Problems - [LeetCode](https://leetcode.com/tag/stack/)
 - Stack Problem Set - [HackerRank](https://www.hackerrank.com/domains/data-structures?filters%5Bsubdomains%5D%5B%5D=stacks)

-## Conclusion
+### Conclusion
-Thus, we have learnt the implementation, importance and the application of stacks.
-This is one of the most important data structures and it is extensively asked in computer science related job interviews, and a strong knowledge on this topic would give you an edge.
+Thus, we have learned the implementation, importance, and application of stacks.
+This is one of the most important data structures to know and it is extensively asked in the computer science industry, it is important to have strong knowledge on this topic as it would give you an edge.

 Stay tuned for the next article in this series!